abidanBrito/set-class/README.md

 ``` cpp
 #define VECTOR
 ```
-Feel free to build using the provided `makefile` or `code/build.bat`, if you're on Windows.
+Feel free to use the provided `makefile` or `code/build.bat` (if you're on Windows).
 If you wish to compile it on your own, make sure to configure the compiler toolchain for C++17.